(Exchange Students Only)

 Tuition and Fees - Refer to Your Home School Tuition Cost

 Tuition is waived in accordance with MICA's exchange agreements with partner institutions.
-As with all MICA undergraduate students, there are certain fees that exchange students will be responsible for pertaining to use and access of MICA's campus and related facilities.
+As with all MICA undergraduate students, there are certain fees that exchange students will be responsible for pertaining to the use and access of MICA's campus and related facilities.
+These fees are as follows:

 The Student Life fee supports a wide variety of resources and programs that support student wellness and strengthen the co-curricular experience.
 This fee allows most campus events to be free for students, and the remainder